ibukye/CW2025/README.md

     13. Modified `gameOver()` to call `eventListener.saveGameScore()`
     14. Added @FXML fields for `nextBrickPanel2, 3, 4` and `ghostBrickPanel`
     15. Added Rectangle fields for upcoming panel and ghost panel
+    16. Added `holdBrickPanel` and `holdBrickRectangle` for the hold feature
+    17. Implemented `displayHoldBrick()` method
+    18. Modified `refreshBrick()` to call `displayHoldBrick(brick.getHoldBrickData())` to render the hold piece
-  - Reason : To ensure SRP and Separation of Concern, and to implement new UI features (Ghost Piece, Multiple Next Bricks, Sounds, Level Up Notification, High Score display)
+  - Reason : To ensure SRP and Separation of Concern, and to implement new UI features (Ghost Piece, Multiple Next Bricks, Sounds, Level Up Notification, High Score display, Hold Piece Display)

 - com.comp2042.controller.GameController
   - Changes